Professor Udi Sommer

 I currently teach at Columbia University of New York, Department of Political Science, as Israel Institute Visiting Professor.
-I am associate professor at the Political Science Department at Tel Aviv University and a member of the Israeli Young Academy for Science.
-I joined the faculty at Tel Aviv in Fall 2010 after teaching at the University at Albany: State University of New York at the political science department there (PhD, Stony Brook University, 2007; MA Tel Aviv University, 2002; BA The Hebrew University, 1999).
-I am member of the Scientific Council of the Blavatnik Interdisciplinary Cyber Research Center.
+I am tenured senior faculty at the Political Science Department at Tel Aviv University where I'm a PI of a research group.
+I am also a member of the executive board of the Israeli Young National Academy.
+I am member of the Scientific Council of the Blavatnik Interdisciplinary Cyber Research Center and co-chair the Israeli Cyber Forum at Columbia University.

-My broad research interests are in American and comparative politics, public law and political methodology.
-I specialize in the analysis of political institutions and legal evolution.
-My book about agenda setting on the Supreme Court of the United States was published in 2014 with Palgrave-MacMillan and my book about sexual minority rights in a comparative perspective with SUNY Press was published in 2016.
+My broad research interests are in Comparative and American Politics, the Politics of Sexuality and Gender, Judicial politics, US-Israel Relations, Political Methodology and Cyber Security.
+My scholarship has appeared in publications such as Regulation & Governance, World Development, Demography, Public Administration, Journal of Public Policy, Comparative Political Studies, The Law & Society Review, Journal of Empirical Legal Studies, Political Studies, Judicature, and the Justice System Journal, among others.
+My book about agenda setting on the Supreme Court of the United States was published in 2014 with Palgrave-MacMillan and my book about sexual minority rights in a comparative perspective was published with SUNY Press in 2016.
 My popular nonfiction book about Israeli parents in America was published in Hebrew in 2010 and was broadly covered by the media.
-My scholarship has appeared in publications such as Regulation & Governance, Comparative Political Studies, The Law & Society Review, Journal of Empirical Legal Studies, Political Studies, Judicature, and the Justice System Journal.

 For my CV, click here (in HTML)